dev-academy-programme/orientation---Archived/2-installation/README.md

 On Windows, the terminal is generally called the "command prompt" or "command line".
 Open the Command Prompt window by clicking the Start button, clicking All Programs, clicking Accessories, and then clicking Command Prompt.

 **PLEASE LET US KNOW IMMEDIATELY IF YOU ARE HAVING TROUBLE WITH INSTALLING THE VIRTUAL MACHINE**.
 The good news is that this is probably the most difficult part of the course: installing things.
-Somehow it never really gets easier.
+Somehow it never really gets any easier.

 Now follow the links below (while your virtual box is downloading) to complete the orientation.